-What is a Batch Loop?
+What Is a Batch Loop?

-These instructions assume you have a new module open, saved, and with a title.
+These instructions assume you’re working in a new module that has been opened, saved, and given a title.

 Configuration